 Agreements will be entered into and signed by the approving authority only after verification that sufficient budget dollars are available and a review of the contract finds all terms and conditions of the contract to be acceptable.

-If a proposed purchase exceeds the budget dollars available to a budget manager, the budget manager must obtain approval from the member of senior leadership whom they report to.
-It is the responsibility of the senior leadership member to identity unused funds that may be available elsewhere in their division that may be transferred to cover the expense.
+If a proposed purchase exceeds the budget dollars available to a budget manager, the budget manager must obtain approval from the Vice-President of their department.
+It is the responsibility of the Vice-President to identity unused funds that may be available elsewhere in their division that may be transferred to cover the expense.

-If the member of senior leadership is not able to identify available funds, the purchase either will not be made during the current fiscal year, or the expenditure should be brought to the senior leadership team for discussion.
+If the Vice President is not able to identify available funds, the purchase either will not be made during the current fiscal year, or the expenditure should be brought to the senior leadership team for discussion.
 The two remaining options available would be for the College to find the budget dollars in a different division or for Senior Leadership to agree to take the purchase out of fund balance.

-All signed contracts must be forwarded to and maintained by the Business Office.
+All signed contracts must be forwarded to and maintained by the Business Services Office.

-All purchasing contracts in excess of $50,000 shall include, but are not limited to:
+All purchasing contracts in excess of $50,000 shall include, but are not limited to the following provisions:

 - Provisions for termination by the District.

 - Conditions under which the contract may be terminated for default.

 - Conditions under which the contract may be terminated for circumstances beyond the control of the contractor.

 - Provisions for administrative, contractual, or legal remedies when contractors violate or breach contract terms.